-Faculty Member Teaching Service Research and/or Creative Activity
+Faculty Member Teaching Service Research and/or

+reaching Service Creative Activity

 Name 1

 Name 2

-Evaluator's signature Evaluator s signature
+Evaluator's signature

 I. Summary of FAC Rankings

 The department chair will prepare three tables --one each for Teaching, Service, and Research and Creative Activity --having the following general format to summarize the written rankings of the FAC members.